Canada national baseball team

-The Canada national baseball team represents Canada in international baseball.
+The Canada national baseball team (Équipe du Canada de baseball masculin) represents Canada in international baseball.
 They are overseen by Baseball Canada, the governing body of baseball in Canada.

 Canada was an inaugural member of the World Baseball Classic, making its debut in the first edition.
-They have yet to make it past the first round.

-Team Canada will compete in the 2026 World Baseball Classic in March 2026.
+Team Canada competed in the 2026 World Baseball Classic in March 2026.
+The won Pool A and advanced to the quarterfinals for the first time.
+They were eliminated in the quarterfinals by the United States.

 History

 Cross-border baseball games had been played between Canadian and American team as early as 1856, though these were played by clubs and thus not necessarily true internationals.